 Skirts have always had a special place in fashion history as both a high and low fashion item.
-The 1940s, with fabric rationing during the war, created limited wardrobes for women.
-The 1940s skirt became not just a casual clothing item but one that all other wardrobe elements revolved around.
+Due to fabric rationing during the war, the 1940s created limited wardrobes for women.
+The 1940s skirt became not just a casual clothing item, but one that all other wardrobe elements revolved around.
 They were the foundation item of every look a 1940s woman wore in daily life.

 Post Wartime 1940s Skirts